-Franklin Graham was elected to the Board of BGEA in 1979 and conducted his first evangelistic event in 1989.
+Franklin was elected to the Board of Billy Graham Evangelistic Association (BGEA) in 1979 and conducted his first evangelistic event in 1989.
 Since then, Graham has proclaimed the Gospel in 49 countries and all 50 states.
 He succeeded his father as BGEA president in 2000.

-Through his work with the BGEA and Samaritan’s Purse, Graham has been instrumental in helping people affected by crises including the 9/11 terrorist attacks, wars in Iraq and South Sudan, the Ebola outbreak in West Africa, and disasters including earthquakes in Haiti, Indonesia, and Japan to hurricanes in the Caribbean and U.S. He has met privately with six U.S. presidents as well as world leaders from Europe, Africa, Asia, and Latin America.
+Through his work with the BGEA and Samaritan’s Purse, Graham has been instrumental in helping people affected by crises including the 9/11 terrorist attacks, wars in Iraq and South Sudan, the Ebola outbreak in West Africa, and disasters including earthquakes in Haiti, Indonesia, and Japan to hurricanes in the Caribbean and the United States.
+Franklin has also been instrumental in bringing critical medical care to patients during the COVID-19 global pandemic, including response efforts in Italy, the Bahamas, and New York City.
+He has met privately with six U.S. presidents as well as world leaders from Europe, Africa, Asia, Russia, and Latin America.

 As a speaker and author, Graham addresses current moral and social issues, calling Christians to stand for Biblical values and challenging them to make a difference in the world for the sake of the Gospel.
 He is editor-in-chief of the BGEA’s Decision magazine, “The Evangelical Voice for Today.”